-The Board has agreed upon a definition of Risk Appetite to limit the total level of risk exposure that it is prepared to accept in pursuit of strategic objectives aligned to those of the wider Itaú Group.
-The Risk Appetite comprises a set of overarching and supporting statements, to facilitate embedding the principles into business decision-making and to reinforce a strong risk culture across the organisation.
+The Board has agreed upon a definition of Risk Appetite to limit the total level of risk exposure that it is prepared to accept in pursuit of strategic objectives aligned to those of the wider Itaú Group (the Risk Appetite Statement - "RAS").
+The RAS comprises a set of overarching and supporting statements, to facilitate embedding the principles into business decision-making and to reinforce a strong risk culture across the organisation.